Skip Navigation

 SHARE ARTICLE

 Few leaders routinely experience the level of volatility, uncertainty, complexity, and ambiguity faced by US Navy SEALs.
 Yet, the tensions that SEALs concurrently deal with as leaders and followers are remarkably familiar to frontline and middle managers across civilian industries and organizations.
-This tension is an inherent byproduct of the dual roles they must fulfill concurrently as leader and follower and amplified by the increasingly turbulent environment.
+This tension is an inherent byproduct of the dual roles they must fulfill concurrently as leader and follower, amplified by the increasingly turbulent environment.

 As such, frontline and middle managers, hereafter collectively referred to as “mid-level managers,” must regularly employ a unique set of behaviors, known as “tolerance of tension,” to achieve sustained success.